karimra/gnmic/docs/cmd/subscribe.md

 Outputs defined under target take precedence over this flag, see [defining outputs](../advanced/multi_outputs/output_intro.md) and [defining targets](../advanced/multi_targets)

+#### watch-config
+The `[--watch-config]` flag is used to enable automatic target loading from the configuration source at runtime.

+On each configuration change, gnmic reloads the list of targets, subscribes to new targets and/or deletes subscriptions to the deleted ones

 ### Examples
 #### 1. streaming, target-defined, 10s interval
 ```bash